Apprentice Master project

 The apprentices get the possibility to experiment, to learn and to try new things.
 New media can be explored, like creating installations, video and digital art.
 This can be created solo or in collaboration with other apprentices.
 With this project, Kunstpodium T offers them a place for research and experiment, where new paths can be explored, where new connections can be made and where new ideas can be materialised.

 The Apprentice Master project started in 2007 as the ‘Leerling Meester’ program, initially only including the art academy from Tilburg and later other Dutch academies, before going international.
 In 2019/2020 the project is in its twelfth season.
 Over the previous eleven years, an organic network has originated consisting of apprentices, masters and partners.
 A network that creates the exchange of knowledge and stimulates cross-pollination of artistic inspiration, opinions and experiences.
 The young talents will find themselves in an inspiring international environment that will form the fundament of their professional career.

 Every year, Kunstpodium T invites a year master that, like a curator, selects the list with masters for that season of the Apprentice Master project.
-This season, visual artist Danielle Lemaire is the year master.
-Managing director Klaartje Esch and Danielle have selected this year’s masters and paired them up with the apprentices.
+This season, visual artist Anya Janssen is the year master.
+Managing director Klaartje Esch and Anya have selected this year’s masters and paired them up with the apprentices.
 The groups are formed based on portfolios and presentations, keeping work ethic, working method and subject matter in mind.
 The groups challenge each other, question each others work in a constructing way and show the diversity of the visual arts.